 - rights arising from shares, eg rights you have when new shares are issued

 You don’t have to pay tax if you:

-- are given shares for free
+- are given shares for nothing (including settling a debt)

-- buy units in a unit trust
+- buy units in a unit trust from the fund manager

 You don’t normally have to pay Stamp Duty or SDRT if you buy foreign shares outside the UK.
 But you may have to pay other taxes.